darikoneil/CalSciPy/docs/source/main/images.rst

 Resonant Deinterlacing
 **********************
-Resonant scanning microscopes achieve fast image acquisition by pairing a slow-galvometric mirror with a fast-resonant scanning mirror: the fast-resonant scanning mirror rapidly scans a single-axis of the field-of-view (i.e., a horizontal line), while the slow-galvometric mirror moves the line along a second-axis.
+Resonance scanning microscopes achieve fast image acquisition by pairing a slow-galvometric mirror with a fast-resonance scanning mirror: the fast-resonant scanning mirror rapidly scans a single-axis of the field-of-view (i.e., a horizontal line), while the slow-galvometric mirror moves the line along a second-axis.
-Further gains in acquisition speed are achieved by acquired images during both the forward and backward scans of the resonant mirror.
-That is, lines are scanned in alternating directions rather than returning to the origin to scan each line in a left-right, left-right, left-right strategy.
-While galvometric scanning mirrors can be tightly-controlled using servos, resonant scanning microscopes achieve their rapid motion by vibrating at a fixed frequency in response to applied voltage.
-Resonant scanning are extremely under-dampened harmonic oscillators; while their frequency is tightly fixed, they are prone to large variations in amplitude given small deviations in their drive.
-Resonant scanners also display a smooth cosinusoidal velocity through their range-of-motion--the scanner moves fastest in the center and slower on the edges--that further complicates synchronizing to an external frequency.
+Further gains in acquisition speed are achieved by acquiring images during both the forward and backward scans of the resonant mirror.
+That is, lines are scanned in alternating directions instead of returning to the origin after each scan in a left-right, left-right, left-right strategy.

+While galvometric scanning mirrors can be tightly-controlled using servos, resonant scanning mirrors lack such granular control.
+Resonance scanning mirrors achieve their rapid motion by *vibrating* at a fixed frequency.
+Resonance scanning mirrors are extremely under-dampened harmonic oscillators: while their frequency is tightly distributed, they are prone to large variations in amplitude given very small deviations in their drive.
+Resonance scanning mirrors also display a smooth cosinusoidal velocity through their entire range-of-motion--the scanner moves slower near the limits of its range--that further complicates synchronization to an external frequency or other means of fine control.
 Therefore, the entire microscope is typically aligned to the motion of the resonance scanner.

 .. image:: scan_sync.png
     :width: 800

-Most microscopy software organized the incoming pixel-stream into resonant scanner cycles.
-Rather than immediately organizing pixels into individual lines, pixels are collected through a complete oscillation of the resonant scanner.
+Resonance-scanning microscopes generate pixel-streams that most microscopy software organize by resonance-scanning cycles.
+Rather than immediately organizing pixels into individual lines, pixels are collected through the complete oscillation of the resonant scanner.
 The data is then split down the center and the latter half reversed to generate two lines.
-Because the position of the mirror is variable, the index of center pixel is usually offset within the software or in real-time.
-Never-the-less, variations related to temperature, voltage, and murphy's law--as well as poor signal-to-noise--often result in images with interlacing artifacts.
-CalSciPy provides a convienent deinterlacing function to correct for these artifacts
+Because the exact angle of the mirror at any given time is variable, the exact index of the center pixel is usually defined manually within the software or estimated in real-time by a software algorithm.
+Never-the-less, variations related to temperature, drive fluctuations, and murphy's law--as well as poor signal-to-noise--often result in images with interlacing artifacts.
+CalSciPy provides a convenient :class:`deinterlace <CalSciPy.images.deinterlacing.deinterlace>`  function to correct for these artifacts.

 .. centered:: Deinterlacing images